jenkinsci/blueocean-plugin/acceptance-tests/README.md

 #### Intellij

-Make sure you add the acceptance-tests to your intellij blueocean project by right-clicking on
+Make sure you add the acceptance-tests to your intellij blueocean project by right-clicking on `acceptance-tests/pom.xml` and adding it to the project.

 #### JUnit4 Tests